-An exit conference was conducted on October 6, 2022 with members of the Finance and Audit Committee of the Board of Trustees and members of the Hospital's management.
+An exit conference was conducted on October 2, 2023 with members of the Finance and Audit Committee of UNM Hospital Board of Trustees and members of the Hospital's management.
 During this meeting, the contents of this report were discussed.